KartikNand-14/KartikNand-14/README.md

 - [ToDo List App](#) - A MERN stack application for task management.
 - [Real-time Chat App](#) - A real-time web application for instant messaging.
+- [Sorting Visualizer](#) - A web-based application to visualize various sorting algorithms in action.

 Feel free to explore these projects, check out the code, and provide feedback!